frithnanth/perl6-Archive-Libarchive-Raw/README.md

 ### Debian Linux

 ```
-sudo apt-get install libarchive1
+sudo apt-get install libarchive13
 ```

-The module looks for a library called libnotify.so.4, or whatever it finds in the environment variable `PERL6_LIBARCHIVE_LIB` (provided that the library one chooses uses the same API).
+The module looks for a library called libarchive.so, or whatever it finds in the environment variable `PERL6_LIBARCHIVE_LIB` (provided that the library one chooses uses the same API).